twohey/packer-docker-chef-ubuntu/README.md

 Since image names need to be unique, I use a timestamp suffix.
 You may want to use something more meaningful.

+The traditional EC2 command line tools have a number of [very] [9] [sharp] [10] edges around building instance store images, the most notable of which is that by default they remove all .pem and .gpg files from the image being built, which effectively causes the images to be unable to authenticate a secure SSL connection.
+This is the reason for the custom `bundle_vol_command` which uses `--no-filter` and excludes `/tmp`, where keys are uploaded, directly.

 As you experiment in building images, you will probably find it helpful to set the `PACKER_CACHE` environment variable so that you can avoid